Tag

 A missing permission check in Jenkins Deployment Dashboard Plugin 1.0.10 and earlier allows attackers with Overall/Read permission to enumerate credentials IDs of credentials stored in Jenkins.

-Jenkins Validating Email Parameter Plugin 1.10 and earlier does not escape the name and description of its parameter type, resulting in a stored cross-site scripting (XSS) vulnerability exploitable by attackers with Item/Configure permission.
+Jenkins GitLab Plugin 1.5.34 and earlier does not escape multiple fields inserted into the description of webhook-triggered builds, resulting in a stored cross-site scripting (XSS) vulnerability exploitable by attackers with Item/Configure permission.